jvcasillas/tost_example/README.md

 be interested in a test showing that the learners’ VOT for /t/ is not statistically different from that of the native Spanish speaker group.

-For cases like these, we can use two one-sided tests (TOSTs).\[1\] In order to conduct a TOST, we need to consider what it means to be statistically non-different.
+For cases like these, we can use two one-sided tests (TOSTs, or tests of equivalence).
+In order to conduct a TOST, we need to consider what it means to be statistically non-different.
 In a null-hypothesis significance testing (NHST) framework, we generally test to see if a value is different from a point null (usually 0).
 If we stop to think about this, it is rarely the case that two means are exactly equivalent.
 For example, in speech research we deal with what is called the lack of invariance problem, which, in short, refers to the fact that we never produce two utterances in *exactly* the same way, physically, acoustically.
 So if I were to say “dog” five times, the /d/ will never be exactly the same.
-For this reason, we need to establish equivalence bounds.\[2\] That is, we need to think about how small a difference is small enough, in our expert opinion, to be considered equivalent to a null effect (i.e., 0).
+For this reason, we need to establish equivalence bounds (these are similar to smallest effect size of interest \[SESI\] and regions of practical equivalence \[ROPEs\], if you are familiar with them).
+That is, we need to think about how small a difference is small enough, in our expert opinion, to be considered equivalent to a null effect (i.e., 0).

 At first glance this is much more difficult than testing for a difference, e.g., a t-test, because we are required to think a lot more